 Step 7 – Don’t Invest Amounts You Cannot Afford To Lose

 Most often than not, there’s very little reason to continue keeping a bundle of your assets tied up in one stock – whether it is your company stock or any other.
 In fact, concentrated equity is the opposite of diversification.
 More importantly, concentrated equity may mean that you are jeopardizing your financial future.
 And for what?

 We discussed earlier the importance of having a plan and sticking it to it.
-Hopefully this plan has addressed not unknowingly investing amounts that you cannot afford to lose.
+Hopefully, this plan has addressed not unknowingly investing amounts that you cannot afford to lose.

 When volatility strikes, it’s a good time to review the plan and remember that the money you need is invested elsewhere, and the plan still works!
-This review of the plan should increase your confidence, allowing for you to keep on track rather than reacting emotionally.
+This review of the plan should increase your confidence, allowing you to keep on track rather than reacting emotionally.

-Dealing with Volatility
+Dealing with Volatility on Employee Stock Options

 In fact, volatility can be good in that it may mean your employee stock options are worth considerably more than they were previously.
-Unfortunately, the opposite can happen too.
-Rapidly wiping away value.
-Unfortunately it is the latter that has the ability to lead to bad outcomes.
+Unfortunately, the opposite can happen, too, rapidly wiping away value.
+Unfortunately, it is the latter that has the ability to lead to bad outcomes.

 This is why its so important to take notice of your stock options and develop a plan that considers taxes, but also your overall financial plan.
-A good financial plan, coupled with a continued reality check of where you are, can lead to a great outcome during the scary times of increased market volatility.
+A good financial plan, coupled with a continued reality check of where you are, can lead to a great outcome during the scary times of increased market volatility

 The views and opinions expressed herein are those of the author(s) noted and may or may not represent the views of Capital Analysts or Lincoln Investment.